ONLINE BANKING LOGIN

 For the best mobile personal banking experience

 download our app.

-Michael Carrazza has been Chairman of the Board of Directors of the Company since 2010 and Chief Executive Officer since August 2016.
+Michael Carrazza has been Chairman of the Board of Directors of the Company since 2010.

 Mr. Carrazza has more than 25 years of operating and investing experience and is CEO of Solaia Capital Advisors, an investment management company.
 Mr. Carrazza is credited with architecting the rescue and turnaround of Patriot National Bancorp, Inc.; through PNBK Sponsor, Mr. Carrazza manages PNBK Holdings, the Company’s largest shareholder.